GordonHoklinder/hyppo/README.md

 ```

 If you wanted to minimize the dev loss instead of maximizing accuracy,
-the lass line would contain `-0.8502` (the minus sign is there because of maximization).
+the lass line would contain `-0.8502` (the minus sign is there because hyppo only maximizes).

 Second, **a file with hyperparameters and their ranges needs to be created.**
 Its format is described in the subsection below.